1440p vs 4K: What's the Difference?

 4K 8MP Super HD, Smart Person/Vehicle Alerts, 355° Pan & 50° Tilt & 3X Optical Zoom, Auto Tracking, Color Night Vision.

 This 4K WiFi 6 security camera allows users to choose between two WiFi frequency bands: the 5GHz band for higher speeds and the 2.4GHz band for broader coverage.
-Combining 4K and WiFi 6 offers more surprises and possibilities when effective surveillance is necessary.
+Combining 4K resolution and Wi-Fi 6 technology, the camera offers unparalleled video quality and lightning-fast connectivity.
+This powerful duo ensures smooth streaming, minimal latency, and superior stability, allowing you to capture and monitor every detail with precision and reliability.

 The concept of 4K WiFi 6 has also been introduced into security systems.
 The NVR and the cameras in the bundle allow a WiFi 6 connection.
 WiFi 6 can handle more devices simultaneously, which is fantastic when you want multiple cameras simultaneously.
 This kit is ideal for systematic home or small business surveillance.